Kyle Sherman: Professional career

 Sherman has been bowling on the PBA tour since 2016.

 His first televised finals appearance came at the 2019 Roth/Holman Doubles Championship.
 He and Brad Miller earned the top seed after the qualifying rounds and faced off against Matt Ogle and Sean Rash in the championship match, which they lost by a score of 213–200.

-His second televised finals appearance came at the 2019 PBA World Series of Bowling Cheetah Championship, where he finished runner-up to Dick Allen 234–195.
+His second televised finals appearance came at the 2019 PBA World Series of Bowling Cheetah Championship, where he finished runner-up to Dick Allen, 195–234.

 On July 29, 2019, Sherman won his first PBA tour title during the PBA/PWBA Striking Against Breast Cancer Mixed Doubles tournament, partnered with Amanda Greene.
 They qualified as the #5 seeds to advance to the stepladder finals, where they climbed the ladder and defeated top seeds Erin McCarthy and A. J. Johnson in the championship match.

 During the 2022 PBA Players Championship Southwest Qualifier, he faced off against his friend and doubles partner Brad Miller in the opening match, defeating him 213–205.
 Sherman continued through to the semifinals where he eventually lost to Arturo Quintero.

 Sherman won his second PBA Tour title and first on national television at the 2022 Cheetah Championship, part of that season's World Series of Bowling.
 He qualified second in the event and faced Kris Koeltzow in the semifinal match, defeating him 216–212.
-In the championship match he bowled against Cristian Azcona, defeating him 214–184 to win his second PBA title and first singles title.
+In the championship match he bowled against Puerto Rico's Cristian Azcona, defeating him 214–184 to win his second PBA title and first singles title.

 In 2019 and 2022, Sherman qualified for the PBA playoffs based on his consistency during the season.
 He lost in the second round in 2019, and the first round in 2022.

 In the 2023 USBC Masters, Sherman qualified third out of 390 bowlers.
 He won his opening stepladder match against Sean Rash, but lost to Michael Martell in the semifinal match.